 If you’re not familiar with Outburst, it’s really simple.
 You break into teams and then compete to try and guess the ten items on each chosen category card.
 Read this entire post to get full instructions but that’s the basic idea.

 I love it because there are ten choices on each of the cards so typically kids, teens, and adults can all play with no problem.
-And this New Year’s Eve outburst game is specific to this year – so it’s all top things from 2020, things that happened in 2020, etc. – rather than being just general New Year’s Eve things.
+And this New Year’s Eve outburst game is specific to this year – so it’s all top things from this year, things that happened this year, etc. – rather than being just general New Year’s Eve things.

 For instance, can you name the top worldwide box office movies this year?
 It’s a weird year for sure but the fun part is that often times for categories like these, kids that watched just as many movies as you, can come up with some of the answers!